Train Accident Lawyers in Newark, NJ

 Most personal injury claims in NJ are subject to a two-year statute of limitations.
 However, the requirements are more stringent when the accident involves a government entity responsible for public transportation or mass transit.
 If you sustained an injury while traveling on a train operated by NJ Transit or Port Authority of New York & New Jersey (PATH), you must notify the agency of your intent to file a personal injury claim within 90 days of the accident.
 It is imperative that you retain a qualified attorney as soon as possible after the accident that caused your injuries.
 You do not want to risk missing any filing deadlines and permanently losing your right to sue for damages.

-Free Consultation with an Experienced, Aggressive Train Accident Lawyer in Cranford, Linden and Roselle Park, New Jersey
+Free Consultation with an Experienced, Aggressive Train Accident Attorney in Hoboken, Clifton, and Westfield, New Jersey

 If you have been injured in any kind of train accident in New Jersey, you deserve to have an attorney who will help you pursue justice.
-Andrew Calcagno is an experienced, aggressive train accident lawyer who understands the nuances of NJ personal injury law and who knows how to help you secure compensation for your injuries.
-Every client gets Mr. Calcagno’s personal cell phone number, so you can count on personalized service, whether you live in Union, Middlesex, Essex, Hudson, Monmouth, Morris or Somerset county.
-You can reach Mr. Calcagno day or night to speak over the phone, or you can schedule a free consultation at his office in Cranford, NJ.
+The Firm is a team of experienced, aggressive train accident lawyers who understand the nuances of NJ personal injury law and who know how to help you secure compensation for your injuries.
+You can reach The Firm day or night to speak over the phone, or you can schedule a free consultation at one of their offices in Newark, Westfield, Cranford, Clifton, or Red Bank, NJ.

-Mr. Calcagno takes all cases on contingency and there are no upfront legal fees.
-This means if he doesn’t secure damages for you at settlement or in a trial, you don’t pay a dime.
+The Firm takes all cases on contingency and there are no upfront legal fees.
+This means if they don’t secure damages for you at settlement or in a trial, you don’t pay a dime.